 I have experience across the voluntary sector and as an NHS Psychological Therapist as well as private practice.

-I offer an individual general counselling service for a wide range of issues including depression and anxiety, low self-esteem, relationship issues, life stage difficulties, trauma, sexual abuse, self-harm, eating disorders and addictions amongst others and am experienced with a wide range of clients aged between 14-90 years old.
+I offer an individual general counselling service for a wide range of issues including depression and anxiety, low self-esteem, relationship issues, life stage difficulties, trauma, sexual abuse and am experienced with a wide range of clients aged between 14-90 years old.

-I am employed by a UK-based charity as a counsellpr and assessor of clients for counselling for male and female survivors of rape and sexual abuse.
+I am employed by a West Sussex-based Charity as a therapist and Assessor of clients for counselling for male and female survivors of rape and sexual abuse.
 I have regular specific training in trauma therapy, including Post Traumatic Stress Disorder and working with dissociation, in order to work effectively and safely with the trauma arising from sexual abuse within and outside the family and domestic violence.
-I hold an OCST Diploma in online therapy which allows me to operate the email counselling service for this charity and offer email and skype therapy in private practice.
+I hold an OCST Diploma in online therapy which allows me to offer qualified email and video therapy in private practice.

-Alongside this, I provide counselling for sex offenders.
-I have undertaken COSRT-approved specialist training to work therapeutically with offending and non-offending paedophiles and other perpetrator issues including internet offending, paraphilias and sexual addiction.
+Alongside this, I am a registered member of ATSAC (Association for the Treatment of Sexual Addiction and Compulsivity) and have specialist training to provide counselling for the sensitive issues of sex and porn addiction with which many people struggle.
+I also provide therapy for contact and non-contact sex offending issues and have undertaken COSRT-approved specialist training to work therapeutically with offending and non-offending paedophiles and other perpetrator issues including internet offending and paraphilias.
 I am a registered therapist with StopSO (Specialist Treatment Organisation for the Prevention of Sex Offending) and take referrals to work with anyone affected by sex offending whether they are perpetrator, victim, non-offending partners or people worried by inappropriate thoughts and feelings.
 This is because I believe that those who need help in managing behaviours in order to stay safe should be able to access support.
 Appropriate therapy for clients who feel they may be at risk of acting out helps them to try and understand their offending behaviour and learn ways of meeting their life needs pro-socially which, vitally, reduces the risk of reoffending.

 I have also provided voluntary counselling for Circles South East clients (a national charity dedicated to rehabilitating convicted sex offenders) for a number of years.